 Thanks to the building’s compact size, each of the four upper stories is reserved for a single tenant, offering an intimate, private workspace that still benefits from the lively shared collaboration spaces of the ground-floor lounge and library.

 The workspace has clean lines and exposed black beams that bring the historic bones of the building up to date.
-The first and fourth floors each flow into an outdoor terrace filled with fresh air and greenery, providing respite within the dense neighborhood.
-On the higher floor, tenants can enjoy a view of a skyline that includes church spires and the legendary London Eye.
+The first, third, and fourth floors each flow into an outdoor terrace filled with fresh air and greenery, providing respite within the dense neighborhood.
+On the higher floors, each terrace places tenants directly amid the rooftops of Soho, with a view of a skyline that includes church spires and the legendary London Eye.

 Soho takes its name from an old hunting cry that is synonymous with tallyho.
 It’s an exclamation of joy and determination, of moving forward toward a shared goal.
 And in this reimagined building—where the bricks of a 1700s Georgian townhouse are now revitalized with bright, industrial design—London’s most exhilarating district continues to move toward the future.